neyneyalldayday/readMe-generator/README.md

-# a good readme generator
+# a good read me generator

 ## Description

-a program that will write professional looking projects for you following prompts
+a program that will create a read me file for you

 ## Table of Contents